 Some people may become light-headed or dizzy during the test.
 Tell the healthcare provider if your dizziness lasts longer than a few minutes.

-A normal blood sample shows no antibodies to syphilis.
+A normal RPR blood sample shows no antibodies to syphilis.
 However, your doctor cannot completely rule out syphilis if they see no antibodies.
-Once you’ve been infected, it takes some time for your immune system to create antibodies to fight the bacteria.
-Shortly after infection, a test may not show any antibodies.
+Once you’ve been infected, it takes some time for your immune system to create antibodies to fight the bacterium.
+Shortly after infection, a test may not yet show any antibodies.
 This is known as a false negative.

 False negatives tend to be more common in the initial and end stages of infection.
-Among people who are in the second or middle stage of infection, the RPR test results are nearly always accurate.
+Among people who are in the secondary (middle) stage of infection, the RPR test result is nearly always positive.

 The RPR test also can produce false-positive results, suggesting you have syphilis when you actually don’t.
 One reason for a false positive is the presence of another disease that produces antibodies similar to the ones that fight syphilis.
-A few of the conditions that can cause a false positive include:
+A few of the conditions that can cause a false positive include the following:

 - Lyme disease